 A Taste for all Seasons Catering services special events for internal and external groups using campus facilities.
 A Taste for All Seasons Catering offers everything from coffee service to boxed lunches to fully catered buffets for 10-1,000.
 Call Donna Sowers at 301.846.2466 or email dsowers@frederick.edu or call Sandy Toms at 301.624.2738 or email stoms@frederick.edu.
-The brochure, pricing information and an online ordering form is available on the college Web site, www.frederick.edu, then click on Our Campus, click on Dining Services/Catering, scroll down to A Taste for All Seasons Catering and click on the links to the brochure, price list, and/or online catering order form.
+The brochure, pricing information and an online ordering form is available on the college Web site, www.frederick.edu, then click on dining services on the left side of the home page, scroll down to A Taste for All Seasons Catering and click on the link to the brochure.